 The main goal of the doctoral studies in Actuarial science is to make students able to develop original research.
 They are lead to deal with open and relevant research topics under the supervision of senior researchers from Sapienza University and/or other international research institutions.
 Results of such a research activity leads to a final doctoral Thesis.

 Doctoral students are also invited to spend a period of study and research in prestigious research institution abroad.
-Among other prestigious research institutions, we have had (and still have) students at ETH (Zurich), Cass Business School (London), Imperial College (London), University of Lausanne, University of Waterloo, SCOR (Zurich).
+Among other prestigious research institutions, we have had (and still have) students at ETH (Zurich), Cass Business School (London), Imperial College (London), University of Lausanne, University of Waterloo, SCOR (Zurich), University of Southampton (UK), University of Toronto (CA).

 During the 3-year program doctoral students are involved in the research activity of the Department.